Articles

 If you put malware into closed-source software, the only way to find it is to detect the effects and analyze the binary.
 There are people who are very good at analyzing the binary.
 In open-source software, anybody can look at the source code.
 Not many will, for most packages, but there’s a much higher chance of being found out.

-READ ALSO: What is a 3 digit composite number?
+READ ALSO: Who is a difficult person?

 Is open source software safe to use?